Walk to School Week 2024

 Walk to School Week is an initiative run by Living Streets, a charity which encourages people to get walking in their everyday life.
-This year’s event runs from 17-21 May, and will focus on the walking superpowers that benefit individuals, communities and the planet.
+This year’s event runs from 20th-24th May, and will focus on the magic of walking, and how it benefit individuals, communities and the planet.

 Starting off on the right foot